cbrun/cbrun.github.io/_posts/2016-09-02-siriuscon-is-coming.md

   - siriuscon
   - obeo

+excerpt: "SiriusCon 2016 announced: a one‑day, content‑packed, free event in Paris; for Sirius users and tool makers; why it matters—best practices, roadmap, clinic, and limited seats—register now."
 ---

 The team is not only polishing Sirius 4.1.0 which is planned for the end of September, but also preparing for the ultimate event for the Sirius community aka [SiriusCon](https://www.siriuscon.org/)!